jay-euints/biont-docs-temp/faq.md

 ### What's the floor price?

-There isn't a fixed one.
+There is not a fixed floor price.
 Bionts price by reputation, age, archetype rarity, lineage, and territory.
 Early-network floors are low; established bionts price high.

 ## Territory